 Opportunities for Australian beef in Mexico

-Mexico will continue to present great opportunities for Australian red meat, particularly beef, with the extended reduction in imported beef tariffs and the countries positive underlying demand drivers.
+Mexico will continue to present great opportunities for Australian red meat, particularly beef, with the certainty provided by ratification of the CPTPP trade agreement for reduction in imported red meat tariffs, and the countries positive underlying demand drivers.

 Mexican Consumers – more pesos in their pockets

-- Young consumers with more money to spend are fuelling demand for high quality food and a more formal dining out experience.
+With good and stable economic growth, young consumers have more pesos to spend and are fuelling demand for high quality food and a greater dining out experience.
 Mexican consumers are willing to experience new cuisines and are more interested in branding and convenience.

 Mexico’s foodservice and retail sectors

-- Spending at foodservice in Mexico is forecast to reach more than $36.4 billion by 2021, up 60% from an estimated $22.8 billion in 2017.
-Full Service Restaurant, Quick Service Restaurant and accommodation dominate the demand for animal protein, with beef representing over a quarter of the total animal protein purchased (by value) in the foodservice sector.
+Foodservice spending in Mexico is forecast to grow 60% from 2016 to 2021, with the growing working-age population and urbanisation lifting demand for more convenience among foodservice customers.
+Full Service Restaurant (FSR), Quick Service Restaurant (QSR) and accommodation dominate the demand for animal protein, with beef representing over a quarter of the total animal protein purchased (by value) in the foodservice sector.

-- Mexican consumers spent an average of US$626 (per capita) in 2016 in the foodservice channel, with more than 70% of that spend in FSR and QSR.
-Although the foodservice per capita expenditure in Mexico may seem low compared to its NAFTA neighbours, it is considerably higher when compared to some markets in SEA (see chart below).
+Mexican consumers are predicted to spend an average MXN $13k per capita (Source: Fitch Solution) in 2019 in the foodservice channel (including FSR, QSR, Workplace, accommodation, pubs& bars etc..), with more than 70% of that spend in FSR and QSR (source: Global Data).
+Although the foodservice per capita expenditure in Mexico may seem low compared to its NAFTA neighbours, it is considerably higher when compared to some other developing markets.

-- In the highly Mexican fragmented retail sector, hypermarkets are the most prevalent outlet type in the country.
-Retailers will increasingly target the upper-middle class segment in the coming years, through premium formats that offer popular imported produce.
+In the highly Mexican fragmented retail sector, hypermarkets are the most prevalent outlet type in the country.
+Retailers will increasingly target the upper-middle class segment in the coming years, through premium formats that offer popular quality produce, some of which will be imported.

 What is MLA Doing?